Forensic Audit and Case Studies

 What is Forensic Audit ?

-Forensic audit requires analysis of financial transactions and compilation of the information for use in court of laws.
-Forensic Auditors are appointed to identify the financial statement frauds.
-They produce the forensic audit reports.
-Typically, these reports are presented in the court of laws as financial evidence.
-Though many people use forensic audit as substitute of forensic accounting, there is a significant difference.
+Forensic audit means studying financial transactions and gathering the information for use in courts.
+Forensic Auditors find financial statement fraud.
+They make forensic audit reports.
+These reports are usually shown in court as financial proof.
+Though many people use forensic audit as a substitute for forensic accounting, there is a significant difference.

 Securities Exchange Board of India (SEBI) often hires forensic auditors to review the financial records of the listed companies.
 CBI, Serious Fraud Investigation Office (SFIO) also empanel the forensic auditors.
 There are different types of frauds investigated by the forensic auditors for these agencies.
 In the large scale crackdown on shell companies, auditors were asked to provide their observations on the financial health of the company.